PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/ActivateMenuGlitch-Poketch.md

 The method is described here: https://www.youtube.com/watch?v=OGBPgeSsf-E

-This program can be used to setup [item cloning program](CloneItemsBoxCopy2.md).
+This program can be used to setup the [item cloning program](CloneItemsBoxCopy2.md).

 <img src="images/ActivateMenuGlitch-Poketch-0.png">